cyberphor/deathlab/vmware-workstation/iso-files/README.md

 # Death Lab - ISO Files
-ISO files needed to run Death Lab should live in this directory.
+ISO files used in Death Lab should live in this directory.